Joanne Wicks QC

 +44 (0)20 7306 firstname.lastname@example.org

 A significant proportion of Joanne’s work concerns allegations of professional liability and she acts for claimants, defendants and their insurers.
-She is ranked as a Leading Silk for professional negligence by The Legal 500 which says “she is very user-friendly and takes a commercial approach”.
+She is ranked as a Leading Silk for professional negligence by The Legal 500 which says “she is very commercial as well as being technically excellent, and clients like her approachable style”.
 Joanne’s expertise in property law and litigation give her a sound understanding, and practical experience of, the issues which underlie the claim of liability.
 She is often asked to advise, not only on the claim against the professional, but also on how the problems which gave rise to the claim may be resolved or the losses mitigated.
 She deals with insurance coverage issues and gives guidance on professional ethics and conflicts of interest.

 Her professional liability practice includes claims against: